 Again Nathan woke up and screamed in the night.
 This time I commanded, "I plead the blood of Jesus over us and demand any evil spirits to take their hands off of our baby and to leave all of us alone.
 In the name of Jesus, leave and never come back."

 Nathan quieted down immediately and never woke up screaming again.

 Not wanting to alarm my already nervous little one, I softly encouraged her to call out as loud as she could, "Jesus!" and that when any bad spirit heard her say his name, they would have to leave her room.
 I also encouraged her to call us and that we would come right away.

-At six the next morning after the alarm went off, I laid there a minute and was surprised that our night went uninterrupted.
+At six the next morning after the alarm went off, I laid there a minute and was surprised that the night passed without any interruption.

 Curious, I woke up Jennie for school, and then while she was off in the bathroom, I gently shook Audrey awake to hear if she had slept well.